 Nearby is Wat Phra Phai Luang, which appears to be on an island because it has a large moat around it.
 You can see stucco reliefs here that are similar to one on the main stupa at Wat Mahathat, as well as the remains of a building that once held four large Buddha sculptures in different poses.

 And this is where you’ll also find Tao Thu Riang, the ancient kilns that were used to make ceramics that Sukhothai was famous for.
-I’ll tell you more about the ceramics soon, but it’s interested to see these large ovens that were close together and basically operated as the industrial zone of the historic city.
+I’ll tell you more about the ceramics soon, but it’s interesting to see these large ovens that were close together and basically operated as the industrial zone of the historic city.

 Western Historical Park